Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 2. Lactic Explosive Repeat

-This method is used to train your ability to maintain a high level of repeated explosiveness; a must for ensuring you’re explosive in the second and third periods.
+This method is used to train your ability to maintain a high level of repeated explosiveness.
+This is a must for ensuring you’re explosive in the second and third periods.

 Ultimately what occurs at a physiological level is an increase in enzymes involved in lactic ATP production.
 Additionally, your body improves buffering mechanisms which improve lactic capacity.

-Joel recommends 1-2 sessions a week, 6-10 sets per series, and 1-3 series per workout with 8-10 minutes of active rest between.
+Joel recommends 1-2 sessions a week, 6-10 sets per series, and 1-3 series per workout.
+Additionally, he suggests taking 8-10 minutes of active rest between each series.

 My Implementation